asatpathy314/asatpathy314/README.md

 ## Honorable Mentions
 - [Trivia app](https://asatpathy314.github.io/trivia-app/): Built with React.js, check out the live demo!
 - [Spark](https://github.com/asatpathy314/spark): A full-stack web application built with Next.js, FastAPI, and MongoDB to match high school students with their dream college mentor.
 (Honorable mention due to incomplete feature development)
+- [CSO Toy-ISA Translator](https://github.com/asatpathy314/cso-toy-isa-translator) A little project I made to help out some of my classmates on CS 2130 assignments.
+It's not very technically impressive, but it felt nice to make something and hear from random people that they used it (it's also my first star :star_struck:).
 - [CTF-Writeups](https://asatpathy314.github.io/ctf-writeups/): Work in progress...

 ## Contact Me